-For Work Management, new 'front office' systems are being implemented, during 2006/07, with associated new Management Information systems, these enable detailed information to be fed back to personnel at all levels.
-In particular these systems will relieve supervisors of some elements of their past administrative roles, enabling greater attendance by them on site, and the input of their knowledge and experience in ensuring jobs are approached and undertaken in the most efficient and effective way possible.
+For Work Management, new 'front office' systems have been implemented with associated new Management Information systems, these enable detailed information to be fed back to personnel at all levels.
+In particular these systems are relieving supervisors of some elements of their past administrative roles, enabling greater attendance by them on site, and the input of their knowledge and experience in ensuring jobs are approached and undertaken in the most efficient and effective way possible.